Improving infection control by minimising paper in hospitals

 In addition, in response to staffing difficulties and infection control procedures, the decision was taken to limit the volume of paper moving around the Trust and some clinics stopped requesting and receiving any patient paper records.
 For clinicians who had always relied on paper records, often several inches thick, to support patient consultations, this was a huge challenge – not least for those who were working in unfamiliar departments, with previously unknown patients, covering for staff who were either unwell or had been redeployed elsewhere.

-“Clinicians needed to be able to get to know the patient within a few minutes – and Viper provided a single source of information that enabled them to get an overall picture of a patient’s experience with the Trust very quickly,” says Josh.
-Within moments, Viper provides an overview of the key elements within a patient’s history, from discharge summaries and correspondence to MDT outcomes.
+“Clinicians needed to be able to get to know the patient within a few minutes – and IMX-CR provided a single source of information that enabled them to get an overall picture of a patient’s experience with the Trust very quickly,” says Josh.
+Within moments, IMX-CR provides an overview of the key elements within a patient’s history, from discharge summaries and correspondence to MDT outcomes.

 Clinicians could check cardiology history, track blood results – including any outstanding, and see recent in- and out-patient visits and the relevant consultant.
 With immediate access to any letters generated by various systems, including discharge, the clinicians were able to achieve rapid insight into the patient history.